Designing an Energy Efficient Home: An Essential Guide

 Energy Star appliances are the most energy-efficient appliances you can buy.
 Whether it’s a washer, dryer, refrigerator, dishwasher, microwave, freezer, or dehumidifier, an Energy Star appliance will emit less air pollution, use energy more efficiently and increase the resale value of your home.
 As well as household appliances, the Energy Star labelling also applies to home electronics.
 The electronic products you have in your home can account for as much as 12% of your home’s energy usage.
 If you work from home, this amount is even higher.

 Whether you’re planning to design and build your own energy efficient home or remodel the one you’ve already got, a whole-house system approach ensures all the variables, details and interactions that affect energy usage in your home have been considered.
 The behaviour of the occupants, the conditions of the site and climate are all contributing factors.
 Appliances, insulation, air sealing, lighting, heating and cooling, windows and doors all have to be looked at and changes or improvements made as a whole.
+For instance, opting for the best energy-efficient replacement windows can significantly reduce energy loss.
 It’s also advisable to consult with an energy advisor.
 They will be able to assess your new home’s design, or your home’s current efficiency as well as make a list of any improvements and potential savings.